 Director – Paul Verhoeven – 2021 – France – Cert. tbc – 131m

-A 17th Century nun subject to religious visions embarks on a lesbian relationship with a novice – in cinemas from Friday, April 15th
+A 17th Century nun subject to religious visions embarks on a lesbian relationship with a novice – exclusively on MUBI from Friday, July 1st

 Christianity.
 The Church.
 Religion.
 Treat them the wrong way, and you can get into trouble.
 Horror The Exorcist (William Friedkin, 1973), drama The Devils (Ken Russell, 1971) and comedy Life Of Brian (Terry Jones, 1971) remain controversial.
 Lesbian nun relationship drama Benedetta may be about to join their ranks.
 Or perhaps times have moved on.
 The film is apparently based on a real 17th Century case.